 Upon finishing the meal, she and Tomal walked out into the big courtyard.
 Like a lot of country homes in the Ascadian Isles, Ravil Manor still paid lip service to its original agricultural use.
 Leafy corkbulbs sprouted in neat rows from the rich soil within the enclosure, and a few other fields dotted the surrounding lands.

 “I suppose it’s how menials are usually treated in these situations.
 I guess I’ll have to give credit to Serjo Ravil for at least being an abolitionist,” she said, observing the workers (mostly Dunmer) search the undersides of the corkbulb leaves for parasites.

-“Not exactly an abolitionist—he freed his slaves but I don’t think he particularly cares whether or not other people own them.”
+“Not exactly an abolitionist—he freed his slaves, but I don’t think he particularly cares whether or not other people own slaves.”

 “Did he do anything to help them afterward?”

 Tomal was silent for a bit.
 “Probably not.
 Would you really have struck out on your own if I told you Serjo Ravil used forced labor?”

 “Absolutely,” Daria said.
 She’d made the ultimatum a few minutes after she’d asked to go to Ravil Manor.
 If Ravil had been a slave-owner, she’d have fled to Caldera or Ald’ruhn and try to leverage her friendship with Amelia or Dimartani.
 Golthyn, rather, but she still thought of him as Dimartani.